yatharth1706/Reminder-App/README.md

 - Add Authentication Login, Signup, Logout ✅
 - Reminder business logic - (In last)
 - Add toast notifications when some operations are performed ✅
-- Forgot password and set new password remaining (Picked)
+- Forgot password and set new password remaining ✅
 - Token and user details to pass while crud operations (Picked)
 - Show only logged in user reminders (Picked)